Doing-it-All with Bounded Work and Communication: Introduction

 Synchronous message-passing solutions for \DA\ were first developed by Dwork et al.~\cite{DworkHW98} who estimated the performance of their algorithms in terms of \emph{effort} defined as the sum of task-oriented work and communication. \emph{Task-oriented work} counts only the processing steps expended on performing tasks and it discounts any steps spent idling or waiting for messages. \emph{Communication} costs are measured as the message complexity, calculated as the total number of point-to-point messages.
 Note that the time of algorithm executions may be very large, for example, when $f$ can be $p-1$, time may be at least linear in $t$ for the cases where one remaining processor must perform all tasks.
 Thus time is not normally used to describe the efficiency of \DA{} algorithms when large number of failures is allowed.
-We also measure algorithm performance in terms of \emph{effort} using the approach of Dwork et al.~\cite{DworkHW98}, who defined effort as the sum of task-oriented work and communication complexities.
-In our work we use the more conservative effort measure where instead of task-oriented work we use \emph{available processor steps} (or \emph{total work}) of Kanellakis and Shvartsman~\cite{KanellakisS92} that accounts for all steps taken by each processor, including idling, until the processor either halts or crashes.
-Thus we define \emph{effort} of an algorithm to be $\cW + \cM$, where $\cW$ is its total work complexity and $\cM$ is its message complexity.
-Other prior research focused on developing \DA\ algorithms that are efficient in terms of work, and next dealt with communication efficiency as a secondary goal, e.g., using the \emph{lexicographic complexity}~\cite{PriscoMY94}.
+We also measure algorithm performance in terms of \emph{effort}, except that we use a more conservative approach.
+Instead of task-oriented work, we include \emph{available processor steps} complexity (or \emph{total work}) defined by Kanellakis and Shvartsman~\cite{KanellakisS92} that accounts for all steps taken by each processor, including idling, until the processor either terminates the computation or crashes.
+Thus we define the \emph{effort} of an algorithm to be $\cW + \cM$, where $\cW$ is its total work complexity and $\cM$ is its message complexity.
+Other prior research focused on developing \DA\ algorithms that are efficient in terms of work, then dealing with communication efficiency as a secondary goal, e.g., using the \emph{lexicographic complexity}~\cite{PriscoMY94}.